 A big part of my job at Kruze is to help our clients prepare to raise venture capital.
 So I’ve seen a lot of venture capital pitch decks recently.
 As a former VC who also has been an exec at a number of startups that have raised quite a few million in venture financing, I have some strong views on what information VCs want to see.
 And because Kruze clients raise something like a billion in venture funding annually, I get to see a lot of what works - and what doesn’t.

 Since I’m regularly being asked for a template for a venture pitch deck, I thought that I’d compile the best templates available on the internet that I know about.
 Again, I’m strongly biased, as I’ve seen many companies successfully raise and some not.
-This is what I think is working (note: I updated this post in August 2020, so it is still up to date with trends post COVID.)
+These are pitch deck examples that I think are working (note: I updated this post in April 2021, so it is still up to date with trends post COVID.)

 Top 5 venture capital pitch deck templates on the internet right now